 "It's not like Dawn hasn't grown up in this house knowing all the rules.
 Especially the biggie, Numero Uno: Do not invite blood-sucking dead people into our home!"Going back in various mythologies is the idea that supernatural beings — such as vampires, ghosts, demons, witches, what have you — cannot enter into a home unless invited to do so.
 Often such beings will try to gain entrance by tricking a person into believing they are someone else.
 Once invited, don't expect locked doors to be an obstacle to their entry.
 This trope is very old.
 Traditionally, this trope applied to mythical creatures in general, and there's a load of things that are supposed to invite them in, like putting new shoes on the table, or bringing white hawthorn into the house.
 Now you know.
 Its applications to different types of supernatural creatures have expanded over the years.
 More often than not the original conceptions of these mythical creatures are identifiable by this trope.
 Oddly enough, its application to vampires begins with Bram Stoker— Varney and Lord Ruthven, for example, never had this problem.
-Other creatures strongly associated with it are Ghosts, and Demons.
+Other creatures strongly associated with it are ghosts and demons.
 For any story that examines the trope in detail, expect to see creatures dealing with common buildings where the public is invited, invitations are explicit or implied, and the concept of revocation of invitation to be played with.
 A particularly common gag involves the implications of putting a "Welcome" mat outside your door.
 Sub-Trope of Supernatural Repellent.
 Related to Sacred Hospitality, which also treats the etiquette of hospitality as Serious Business.
 Invited as Dinner, in which the predator invites the unwitting prey instead of the other way around, can be considered an inversion of the examples regarding vampires.

 open/close all folders